 Grade 2 the patient is unlikely to be able to walk properly.
 There will be occasional sudden twinges of pain during activity, possible swelling and straightening the leg against resistance reproduces pain.
 Pressing in over the site of injury will be painful and the patient will be unable to fully bend the knee.

-Intermuscular which is a tearing of the muscle and part of the sheath surrounding it.
-This means that the initial bleeding will take longer to stop especially if you do not ice it.
+Intermuscular hematoma is a tearing of the muscle and part of the sheath surrounding it.
+This means that the initial bleeding will take longer to stop, especially if you do not ice it.
 However, recovery is often faster than intramuscular as the blood and fluids can flow away from the site of injury.
 You are more likely to see bruising come out with this one.

-After two to three days check if the swelling has not gone then you probably have an intramuscular injury.
-If the bleeding has spread and caused bruising away from the site of the injury then you probably have an intermuscular injury.
-If you are more able to contract the muscle you probably have an intermuscular injury.
+If after two to three days the swelling has not gone, then it is probably an intramuscular injury with the bleeding contained within the muscle.
+If the bleeding has spread and caused bruising away from the site of the injury then it is probably an intermuscular injury.
+If it is an intermuscular injury then the patient will have greater movement and ability to contract the muscle.

 Regardless of how bad the injury is the PRICE principles of protection, rest, ice, compression and elevation should be applied as soon as possible.
 Apply a cold therapy and compression wrap immediately.
 Ice can be applied every two hours for 10 minutes for the first 72 hours for more severe contusions.
 This will help stop any internal bleeding and reduce pain and swelling.
 Wear a compression bandage or thigh support to protect the injury and help reduce swelling.
 Elevating the limb allows swelling and tissue fluids to drain away from the area.

-A professional therapist can apply sports massage techniques to speed up recovery but ONLY once the acute phase has definitely passed.
-Using massage too soon can cause severe damage including Myositis Ossificans.
+A professional therapist can apply sports massage techniques (play video) to speed up recovery but ONLY once the acute phase has definitely passed.
+Heat treatment and massage can cause serious muscle damage if performed on an acute contusion.

 Use of ultrasound and electrical stimulation may also be beneficial.
 Although the athlete is likely to be back to normal training within a few days for a grade 1 or mild quadriceps contusion, it is a good idea to develop stretching and strengthening exercises to ensure there is no long-term effect on performance.